1031-Systems/1031_Delivery/README.md

 clueless about running a repo with more than one developer so a repo manager would be extremely useful.

+Hmmmm, I think I see how the source code can be bundled into the delivery pretty easily so that may be soon forthcoming.
+Creating Pull Requests and merging other's work back in will require more edumacation.

 This software is made available for use under the GNU General Public License (GPL3).
 A copy of this license is available within the repository for this software and is included herein by reference.